ILIAS-eLearning/ILIAS/tests/README.md

 Test always assert that something went as expected.
 Unit test are used to save time and not the other way around.
 If a test result sometimes must be verified manual it is not useful at all.

 On a larger scale there are continues integration server like team city, bamboo or jenkins which are running the unit test if changes on the monitored branches are detected.
 For example ILIAS is automatically tested by a team city server.
 The server is located at [ci.ilias.de](http://ci.ilias.de/).

 #### Timely
 Unit test can be written at any time for each part of the system.
 However unit tests are better written in a timely fashion.
 It will immediately pay off if the unit test are written along with the production code because odd behaviours can be spotted as early as possible which minimized the possibility of expensive bug hunts in the future.

-There are developers which even develop the unit test before they write the actual code this technique is called test driven development or short
+There are developers which even develop the unit test before they write the actual code, this technique is called test driven development or short (TDD).
-(TDD).

 ### Write CORRECT tests
 Found bugs are often involve so called boundary conditions.
 These are the edges of the sane-path where many problems appear.
-The CORRECT acronym can be used to think of possible problems while writing unit tests.
+The CORRECT acronym can be used to think of possible problems while writing unit tests (see Langr 2015).
 - **C** onformance (Is the value conform with an expected format ?)
 - **O** rdering (Is the collection of values ordered or unordered as expected ?)
 - **R** ange (Is the value between the expected min and max value ?)
-- **R** eference (Does the code reference external things which is not under direct control of the code it self ?)
+- **R** eference (Does the code reference external things which is not under direct control of the code itself ?)
 - **E** xistence (Does a value exist or is it null or empty present into a collection or not and so on ?)
 - **C** ardinality (Are there exactly enough values ?)
 - **T** ime (Is everything happening in order ?
 At the right time and in time ?)